lifsys/dbsys/README.md

 ## Changelog

-### 0.4.2
+### 0.6.0
-- Prepared for PyPI update
+- Added support for Locksys objects as connection strings
+- Updated API to remove the need for `results()` method
-- Reviewed codebase for corrections
+- Enhanced error handling for connection string parsing
 - Updated documentation and README
-- Incremented version number

-### 0.4.1
+### 0.5.0
-- Removed deprecated `manage_db` method
+- Major refactoring of the codebase
+- Updated API for better consistency and ease of use
+- Enhanced Redis support with pubsub operations
+- Improved error handling and logging
+- Added case-sensitive option for search operations
 - Updated documentation and README
-- Minor code improvements and bug fixes

-### 0.4.0
-- Prepared for PyPI update
-- Reviewed codebase for corrections
-- Updated documentation and README
-- Incremented version number
-- Improved error handling in delete_row method
-- Enhanced search functionality with case-sensitive option

 (... previous changelog entries ...)